 Speakers pinpointed repression and reform as a means to curb student activity and to create an illinformed and co-opted student mass.
-Azaso saw this as a major challenge facing students today and one that could only be met by grassroots organisation.
+Azaso saw this as a major one that could only be met by grassroots organisation.

-'For such organisation', said one speaker, 'we don't need powerful president Joe Phaahla, re-elected for a second term at the congress, said repression and reform are cornerstones of the state's response to democratic organisations.
+speaker, 'we don't need powerful organisers.

+in his opening address.
+Azaso president Joe Phaahla, re-elected for a second term at the congress, said repression and reform are cornerstones of the state's response to democratic organisations.

-Reform, he said, was an attempt to divide the people by creating forums for collaborators within the system.
+Reform, he said, was an attempt to divide the people by creating forums for collaborators within the versities to make sure we come out believing we are privileged, different from the rest of our community and are thus alienated from them.

-While this strategy could easily be seen in the Presidents Council and local administration bodies, he said. 'w bether to be part of the oppressive system or part of the oppressed majority' was also a major challenge facing black students today.
+While this strategy could easily be en in the Presidents Council and local administration bodies, he said. 'whether to be part of the oppressive system or part of the oppressed majority' was also a major challenge facing black students today.

-Because those of us who reach university are a selected few out of the majority, we become the natural targets for the system's methods of privilege and ideological control', he
+Because those of us who reach university are a selected few out of the majority, we become the natural .
+Exams are scheduled for comtargets for the system's methods of privilege and ideological control, he